PacktPublishing/Full-Stack-Web-Development-with-Remix/08-session-management/bee-rich/README.md

 The easiest way to do so is to delete the existing database.

-Run `npm run reset:db` to execute our reset script.
+Run `npm run reset:db` to execute the reset script.
 It will delete the dev database, create a new one, and run the seed script.

 8. **Start the dev server**

 Run `npm run dev`, open a new browser window, and navigate to the dashboard (http://localhost:3000/dashboard).

-BeeRich should run without issues and the dashboard should display all expenses created by `seed.ts`.
+BeeRich should run and the dashboard should display all expenses created by `seed.ts`.

+**Note:** The updated Prisma schema introduces errors in our expense and income create and edit `action` functions.
+We will need to update the code to add the `userId` to the `expense` and `invoice` objects.
+We will do so in the chapter's exercises.

-9. **Create the `session.server.ts` file**
+9. **Create the `modules/session/session.server.ts` file**

 Let's also prepare some code for the register and login flow that we will add to BeeRich in this chapter.

+Create a new `/session` folder in `/app/modules`.
+This is where we colocate all session-related logic.
+Next, create a new `session.server.ts` file in the folder.

-Create a new `session.server.ts` file the in `/app` folder.
-The `.server` postfix tells Remix to add the file only to the server but not the client bundle.
+Note the `.server` postfix.
+It tells Remix to only bundle this file with the server but not the client bundle.

 10. **Implement the `register` and `login` functions**